 2019

 Adoption of SMETA Ferrero adopts the SMETA methodology across our own facilities.

 2022

 of SMETA+ SMETA+ is piloted, marking an evolution in the audit process with pilot projects conducted in different regions such as China, Italy

-and Turkey.
+and Türkiye.

-2023

-The scope of SMETA+ audits grows to cover our owned operations globally, with the focus to cover all the manufacturing sites by 2025 as defined in the CGF Human
+2023 The scope of SMETA+ audits grows to cover our owned operations globally, with the focus to cover all the manufacturing sites by 2025 as defined in the CGF Human Rights Coglition.

-Rights Coalition.

 Beyond Full implementation of SMETA+ is expected across Ferrero's entire range of facilities.
 All critical areas, including a specific focus on recruitment fees and other ethical considerations, will be addressed.
-CASE STUDY Advancing Fair and Ethical Working Conditions for Palm Oil Workers Unethical hiring practices in some palm oil supply chains, particularly those that depend on migrant workers, present a serious issue.
+CASE STUDY Advancing fair and ethical working conditions for palm oil workers Unethical hiring practices in some palm oil supply chains, particularly those that depend on migrant workers, present a serious issue.
 If not addressed, these practices can lead to forced and bonded labour.
 Key challenges include holding onto workers' passports, limiting their movement, debt bondage, unfair hiring processes, wage gaps, excessive overtime, restricted freedom to organise and poor living conditions.
 To address these issues, employers must prioritise social audit assessments and implement rigorous action plans to rectify any identified gaps in hiring practices.
 In 2021, we partnered with Earthworm Foundation and key suppliers to launch two programmes aimed at fostering responsible labour practices in our Malaysian palm oil supply chain.
 The first programme established a framework to assess labour conditions in mills and plantations, while the second focused on developing ethical recruitment practices.
 We initially piloted these efforts at two mills and two estates from a major third-party supplier.
 By 2023, we had successfully implemented recommendations from our assessments across all operations of this supplier, directly helping over 400 migrant workers and indirectly benefiting more than 4,000 workers.
 In 2024, we expanded the programme to include another key supplier in Malaysia and explore ways to extend the benefits of this initiative to even more stakeholders within our supply chain.
-Risk Evaluation Our expectations for suppliers are clearly defined in our Supplier Code, and we encourage them to adopt market-relevant salary practices through ongoing stakeholder dialogues, certifications and partnerships.
+We are committed to ensuring all employees, both direct and indirect, receive fair and competitive salaries, aligning with ILO Wage Conventions and addressing the needs of employees and their families.
+Risk evaluation Our expectations for suppliers are clearly defined in our Supplier Code, and we encourage them to adopt market-relevant salary practices through ongoing stakeholder dialogues, certifications and partnerships.
 Fair wages and living incomes are crucial not only in their own rights but also as key factors in addressing the root causes of other human rights issues.
 Therefore, we are committed to promoting decent pay across our value chain and providing premiums for sustainable practices, as demonstrated in our collaborations with Fairtrade in Ghana and Ivory Coast to support the national Living Income Differential (LID).
 In 2022, we co-signed with peers and the governments of Ivory Coast and Ghana a Letter of Intent to establish an Economic Pact for Sustainable Cocoa.
-Prevention and Mitigation Focusing on women and vulnerable groups, we support farmer collectives in various countries to enhance economic resilience through initiatives like crop diversification, women's empowerment and financial literacy.
+Prevention and mitigation Focusing on women and vulnerable groups, we support farmer collectives in various countries to enhance economic resilience through initiatives like crop diversification, women's empowerment and financial literacy.
 Within our direct workforce, we recognise the importance of competitive pay and income equality.
 Our salary structures are based on global principles and tailored to local market practices and values.
 We periodically conduct gender pay equity analysis across our workforce